kevingessner/luna/README.md

 Depends on autoconf and imagemagick: `sudo apt-get install autoconf imagemagick`

+Clone the source respository and run `git submodule update --init` to fetch the image library

+> The images are about 32GB.
+Fetching the submodule also requires about 32GB of git repository overhead.
+> To just get the images, without a repository, run `./loader/images/fetch-images.sh` instead of `git submodule`.

 To compile luna: `make`

 > Compilation is entirely local to the current directory

 To install the luna systemd service and start the process every five minutes: `VCOM=YOUR_VCOM make install`